Crochet Summer Top Pattern: 5 Easy Ideas + a Free V-Stitch Tee

 Avoid hanging your crochet garments on hangers, as the weight of wet cotton can cause the fibers to stretch and lose their shape.
 If your top needs ironing, use a low heat setting and press gently with a pressing cloth between the iron and the fabric.
 With proper care, a well-made cotton crochet top can last for years and become one of your most treasured handmade wardrobe staples.

-Store your tops folded rather than hung, and keep them in a cool, dry place away from direct sunlight.
-Cotton yarn can fade with prolonged sun exposure, so avoid leaving your crochet summer top pattern free creation on a sunny windowsill between wears.
-With the right care routine, every crochet summer top pattern free you make will stay vibrant and beautiful for years.
+Store your tops folded rather than hung, somewhere cool and dry away from direct sun, cotton can fade with prolonged exposure, so don’t leave a top on a sunny windowsill between wears.
+With the right care, every top you make will hold its color for years.

 Frequently Asked Questions